Jean Prouvé

 Prouvé established his own metal workshop in 1924, to produce furniture and homewares in sheet steel.
 The designer and craftsman was also a co-founder of the Union des Artistes Modernes, a group aimed at promoting modern materials and production.

-During the Second World War, Prouvé was forced to work with wood, because of the storages of metal.
-In this material, he continued to create furniture and small architectural forms, which included homeless shelters.
-After the war, he opened the Maxéville factory to create prefabricated furniture and homes were to be produced.
+During the Second World War, Prouvé worked primarily with wood, due to the shortages of metal.
+He continued to create furniture and small architectural forms, which included homeless shelters.
+After the war, he opened a factory in Maxéville to create prefabricated furniture and homes.

-He later left the company, becoming a lecturer at the Conservatoire des Arts et Métiers, from 1957 and the chairman of the Centre Pompidou architectural competition.
+In 1957 he became a lecturer at the Conservatoire des Arts et Métiers and the chairman of the Centre Pompidou architectural competition.

 Jean Prouvé achieved the goal of uniting functional requirements, the honest use of materials and economical concerns with the complex demands of mass production.